 Penny recently wrote about this.
 She said, “What I need from you is proof that you struggled, too.
 I need to see that the challenges that I face don’t set me apart from you.
 Instead, that’s what we have in common.”

 Have you ever stumbled upon something that felt inauthentic?
 That usually happens because it feels too neat and tidy.
 As soon as someone starts talking about everything they’ve done right, I lose interest and focus.
-It simply sounds too good to be true.
+It only sounds too good to be true.

 My Life is Messy